LNG in Africa – LNG is not a rich man’s fuel

 Every MMBtu of LNG converted to electricity or used as a fuel is oil products that do not have to be imported expensively.
 In case those oil products are produced locally, they could be exported more profitably than LNG.
 But even one of the really big oil producers such as Nigeria or Angola import refined fuels so for the next decade or so it going to be a reduction of imports instead of new exports.

-Besides, as transport is a regional affair and hence distances are smaller than what we are used to in LNG, smaller vessels and smaller terminals can be used economically which will in turn lower cost of investment and operations.
+Besides, as transport is a regional affair and hence distances are smaller than what we are used to in LNG, smaller vessels and smaller terminals can be used economically which will in turn lower the cost of investment and operations.
 Quick, flexible terminal solutions will give the market a shot in the arm.

 Let’s be frank on this – the African reality is the backyard generator as this is the only thing that assures homes, offices, and industries of stable and secure power supply.
-This would not be a bad thing if those generators would not be so loud, so dirty and so expensive to run.
+This would not be a bad thing if those generators were not so loud, so dirty and so expensive to run.
 Natural Gas (aka LNG) would make those generators a lot quieter, real clean and if the LNG is locally produced, it would be a lot cheaper as well.

 Does that make sense to you?
 It sure makes a hell of a lot of sense to me.
-Big power plants were built in the emerged world decades ago because, at the time, the economics of centralized power production seemed to make sense.
+Big power plants were built in the developed world decades ago because, at the time, the economics of centralized power production seemed to make sense.
 Distributed power is a relatively new fad but with LNG, Africa could grab a ride early and skip a lot of the big stuff.
 That’s a bit like with mobile phones which made developing better landlines obsolete.

 I have been working on a project in the Caribbean and one of the first questions I faced was – how can a comparatively less wealthy country such as Jamaica afford to pay for LNG if rich Europeans cannot afford it?

 Let’s face it – it’s a question of alternatives.
 If your world is a world of diesel and gasoline generators which is a very expensive fuel, then LNG looks pretty cheap to you.
-Let’s remember that in spite of the Asian madness that had us in its grip until a couple of months ago, LNG was always the cheaper option than oil products.
+Let’s remember that despite the Asian madness that had us in its grip until a couple of months ago, LNG was always the cheaper option than oil products.
 Anyone able to pay for oil distillates must, therefore, be able to pay for LNG too.

 The only hitch is that LNG requires special infrastructure.
-Diesel or gasoline remain liquid at ambient temperatures and pressures.
+Diesel or gasoline remains liquid at ambient temperatures and pressures.
 They are very flammable and pretty dangerous to deal with but we are so used to them that no one ever thinks of the potential consequences of a mistake.

 As so very often someone will have to kick the door open and take a little risk.
-Someone must provide the first LNG supply line and build up a market on a back to back basis.
+Someone must provide the first LNG supply line and build up a market on a back-to-back basis.

-Africa is a good place to start as they already have LNG producing ventures, plenty of flares to convert to fuel (that means a lot of potentially cheap feedstock) and huge numbers of customers that cannot easily get connected to something that remotely resembles a grid that works.
+Africa is a good place to start as they already have LNG-producing ventures, plenty of flares to convert to fuel (that means a lot of potentially cheap feedstock), and huge numbers of customers that cannot easily get connected to something that remotely resembles a grid that works.

 Even with lower oil prices now, last time I looked diesel and gasoline were pretty expensive.
 Looks like those subsidies are going down as the national governments can simply not afford them anymore.
 The retail price is not at European levels yet but it’s getting there and we are beyond US levels now.
 Compare that to the purchasing power of the average African and we have a calamity.

-Nobody has ever done anything towards “LNG as a fuel” in those countries because subsidies kept the pressure to the economy lighter than it should usually have been.
+Nobody has ever done anything towards “LNG as a fuel” in those countries because subsidies kept the pressure on the economy lighter than it should usually have been.
 With prices high, anyone is looking for an alternative.

 That makes the region ready for LNG as a fuel.

 Oh, shall I repeat the green properties of LNG to you for the zillionth time?
 Probably don’t need to as I have done that in many other posts on my blog.
-I know that many switchers don’t care now but once one becomes used to the clean, efficient and silent power generator in the backyard I have a hunch that there will be an appetite for more.
+I know that many switchers don’t care now but once one becomes used to the clean, efficient, and silent power generator in the backyard I have a hunch that there will be an appetite for more.

-African LNG should stay in Africa – at least a portion of it as it is more profitable for Africans to use it at home and build their economies rather than exporting it and import expensive distillates in turn.
+African LNG should stay in Africa – at least a portion of it as it is more profitable for Africans to use it at home and build their economies rather than exporting it and importing expensive distillates in turn.